bradendubois/do-calculus/documentation/configuration.md

 #### Print Causal Graph Info on Instantiation

-If enabled, when a Causal Graph is loaded from a file, information on each variable inthe Causal Graph will be output.
+If enabled, when a Causal Graph is loaded from a file, information on each variable in the Causal Graph will be output.

 | Setting Name | Options | Default Value |
 |:-:|:-:|:-:|